Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Empirical study

 \subsection{Discussion}

-According to the results of the comparative backtests in Tables~\ref{table:test:var:es:esc} and~\ref{table:test:escs}, we first observe that HS is inferior to others in terms of average scores, which is detected by the red region in the three-zone approach only except for the ES contribution of AMZN.
-Moreover, CR.OPT tends to have lower scores than others and achieves the best performance for total VaR, tuple of ES contributions, and ES contribution of TSLA.
-Overall, GARCH.TD outperforms GARCH.BU, and HAR.GARCH does not perform well except for the ES contribution of AMZN.
-For total VaR in Table~\ref{table:test:var:es:esc} (1), we observe the tendency that the forecasts of total VaR used in CR.LSE and CR.OPT are more accurate than others.
-Nevertheless, no test statistically supports the difference in the forecast accuracy of total VaRs except for HS, which justifies the forecast comparisons of ES contributions in terms of their scores.
+According to the results of the comparative backtests in Tables~\ref{table:test:var:es:esc} and~\ref{table:test:escs}, we first observe that HS is inferior to others in terms of average scores, which is detected by the red region in the three-zone approach.
+Moreover, CR.OPT tends to have lower scores than others and achieves the best performance for the tuple of ESCs and the ESC of TSLA.
+Overall, GARCH.TD outperforms GARCH.BU, and HAR.GARCH does not perform well except for the ESC of AMZN.
+For total VaR in Table~\ref{table:test:var:es:esc} (1), we observe the tendency that the forecasts of total VaR used in GARCH.TD, CR.LSE and CR.OPT are more accurate than others.
+Nevertheless, no test statistically supports the difference in the forecast accuracy of total VaRs except for HS, which justifies the forecast comparisons of ESCs in terms of their scores.

-In Table~\ref{table:test:var:es:esc} (2) for total ES we find slightly lower performances of GARCH.BU and HAR.GARCH than others, which indicate that the top-down approach can be slightly more preferable than the bottom-up approach, and it may not be recommendable to estimate total ES indirectly as the sum of ES contributions.
-In addition to total ES, both of GARCH.BU and HAR.GARCH do not perform well for the tuple of ES contributions as well as each of them except for AMZN.
+In Table~\ref{table:test:var:es:esc} (2) for total ES, we find slightly lower performances of GARCH.BU and HAR.GARCH than others.
+This indicates that the top-down approach can be slightly more preferable than the bottom-up approach, and it may not be recommendable to estimate total ES indirectly as the sum of ESCs.
+In addition to total ES, both of GARCH.BU and HAR.GARCH do not perform well for the tuple of ESCs as well as each of them except for AMZN.
 For the case of AMZN, HAR.GARCH performs the best, which may imply the existence of the hysteretic effect and/or dynamic conditional correlations in the series of stock returns.
-From the perspective of multi-objective elicitability, we can directly compare the forecast accuracy of ES contributions between CR.OPT and CR.LSE since they share common forecasts of total VaR.
-We observe that CR.OPT outperforms CR.LSE for all the cases except the ES contribution of GOOGL.
-Finally, we see in Table~\ref{table:S:test:wald} of Section~\ref{sec:one:step:approach} that the Wald-tests do not statistically support any additional orders among our compared models, which may not be surprising since no difference in the forecast accuracy of total VaRs is statistically verified other than HS.
+From the perspective of multi-objective elicitability, we can directly compare the forecast accuracy of ESCs among GARCH.TD, CR.LSE and CR.OPT since they share common forecasts of total VaR.
+We observe that CR.OPT outperforms CR.LSE for all the cases except the ESC of GOOGL.
+Finally, we see in Table~\ref{table:S:test:wald} of Section~\ref{sec:one:step:approach} that the Wald-tests statistically support the superiority of CR.OPT to HS for AMZN and GOOGL and to HS and GARCH.BU for the tuple of ESCs and TSLA.
+These orders are also detected in Table~\ref{table:test:var:es:esc}.
+In addition, the Wald-tests do not support the order between CR.LSE and CR.OPT, which is supported in the DM-tests in Tables~\ref{table:test:var:es:esc} and~\ref{table:test:escs}.